gaikwadapurva/Problems-Vs.-Algorithms/README.md

 Before we start let us reiterate the key components of a Trie or Prefix Tree.
 A trie is a tree-like data structure that stores a dynamic set of strings.
 Tries are commonly used to facilitate operations like predictive text or autocomplete features on mobile phones or web search.

-Before we move into the autocomplete function we need to create a working trie for storing strings.
+Before we move into the autocomplete function, we need to create a working trie for storing strings.

 We will create two classes:

-A Trie class that contains the root node (empty string) A TrieNode class that exposes the general functionality of the Trie, like inserting a word or finding the node which represents a prefix.
+1. A Trie class that contains the root node (empty string)
+2. A TrieNode class that exposes the general functionality of the Trie, like inserting a word or finding the node which represents a prefix.

 ### Problem 6: Unsorted Integer Array